 We believe Bigcommerce had the right solution.
 Some of that was because they had crafted the design of the platform in a very smart way and also been very thoughtful in trying to figure out ways to make it easy for people to get started and, also, easy for people to grow with the platform and stay with the platform.
 As a business expands, as its needs expand, Bigcommerce can expand with them.

 Bigcommerce also recognizes that this is the kind of business where partnerships make sense.
 There’s an old African proverb that if you want to go quickly, you can go alone, but if you want to go far, you must go together.
 That applies in the ecommerce space as well.
 Rather than try to do everything themselves, Bigcommerce has tried to create a platform that leverages the innovation happening throughout the ecosystem — such as open APIs so people can have apps in the Bigcommerce platform and partnering with payment providers rather than trying to be a payment solution on their own.

-That open approach and platform approach was really a key reason why we invested.
-Bigcommerce had the right strategy, had the right team, had the right platform, and had the beginnings of a right partnerships to really emerge as the leader in this space.
+That open approach and platform approach was a key reason why we invested.
+Bigcommerce had the right strategy, had the right team, had the right platform, and had the beginnings of the right partnerships to emerge as the leader in this space.

 PEC: Once you make a $40 million investment in a platform like Bigcommerce, what do you do then?
 How closely are you involved?

 PEC: Many observers believe that ecommerce for smaller companies will be increasingly difficult.
 They cite the growing dominance of huge marketplace retailers, such as Amazon and Walmart.
-How can a smaller ecommerce company prosper in that environment going forward?
+How can a smaller ecommerce company prosper in that environment?

 Case: I’m bullish on the role that these smaller players can play.
 I certainly recognize that there are some dominant players like Amazon and Walmart.
 I think they’ll continue to have an important role.
 But we’re starting to see consumer preference for a wide variety of merchants, not just a few.